Quick – take a moment to think about what you’ve eaten today. Was your meal healthy? Did it make you feel full and satisfied?

 Experts consider these the best foods for seniors

 So, what is the healthiest diet for seniors?
 It really depends on your individual needs, but there are specific foods that can benefit most seniors’ overall health.
 For instance, calcium-rich foods can help prevent osteoporosis.
 Heart-healthy foods for seniors include those rich in healthy fats and antioxidants.
-A diet high in potassium, calcium and magnesium can help seniors struggling with high blood pressure.
+And if you’re looking for a diet to help lower high blood pressure, choose foods that are high in potassium, calcium and magnesium.

 It’s all about choosing what works best for you.
 And while there are tons of different diets out there dedicated to specific health needs, it doesn’t have to be difficult.
 A good place to start?
 Talk with your doctor and start substituting healthy, whole foods into your diet like those recommended below.